blackwood-labs/amadeus/README.md

 Amadeus is a sound engine for Ren'Py which utilizes the FMOD library to bring extra functionality and enriched musical capabilities to Ren'Py games.

+This project is still in the early stages, but contributions are welcome in any form!
+In particular, folks willing to test things and find sneaky bugs are greatly appreciated.

 ## How to Install

 Check out the [INSTALL.md](INSTALL.md) file for detailed instructions on how to